MarkPearlCoZa/Blog_General/_posts/2016-10-31-The-IDE-and-the-Mob.md

 ### If you can't switch quickly, what do you do?

-If your editor does not allow for switching quickly between keyboard shortcuts you are going to need decide on a mob standard.
+If your editor does not allow for switching quickly between keyboard shortcut mappings you will need decide as a mob on a standard.
 Picking the keyboard mapping that is easiest for the entire mob to adopt upfront is going to reduce the pain you feel.

 ### A word on vi and vim